 Elimination Diet

-Most breastfeeding mothers can eat pretty much whatever they like 1.
-But some exclusively breastfed babies can have allergies or intolerances to traces of food proteins that enter breast milk from their mother’s diet.
+Most breastfeeding mothers can eat pretty much whatever they like.1 However some exclusively breastfed babies can have allergies or intolerances to traces of food proteins that enter breast milk from their mother’s diet.
 The most common food to trigger a reaction in susceptible babies through human milk is cows’ milk but other allergens (substances that cause an allergic reaction) could be a trigger for a baby too.
 Other common allergens include egg, soya, fish/seafood, peanut or tree nuts, wheat or other grains, and certain fruits.
 Possible reactions to food proteins are described in Milk Allergy in Babies and could include, stomach, skin or breathing problems.
 Where a reaction is suspected, a mother can try to find the trigger food by removing the most likely culprit from her diet.
 This is called an elimination diet.

 What is an elimination diet?

-An elimination or exclusion diet is one that aims to remove suspicious foods from one’s diet that are causing an allergic response.
-It can sometimes be challenging to eliminate foods completely as they may appear as a surprise ingredient in baked or processed food.
+An elimination or exclusion diet is one that aims to remove suspicious foods from one’s diet that are causing an intolerance or allergic response.
+It can sometimes be challenging to eliminate suspicious foods completely as they may appear as a surprise ingredient in baked or processed food.
 For example cows’ milk products are not only found in dairy produce but also as “hidden dairy” in a wide range of food items.
 Sometimes the food item is disguised by unfamiliar names (see below).
-Elimination diets can be difficult to follow and are often recommended to be under the supervision of a dietitian to ensure a heathy diet for the mother.23
+Elimination diets can be difficult to follow and are often recommended to be under the supervision of a dietitian to ensure a heathy diet for the mother.2

 It can sometimes be challenging to eliminate foods completely as they may appear as a surprise ingredient in baked or processed food